iliu-net/alejandro/_posts/2017-03-24-stop procrastinating.md

 procrastination and start with the small things we can do every day and build a habit of staying productive.

-Basically there’re 5 common reasons why we procrastinate.
+Basically there'e 5 common reasons why we procrastinate.

 Identify the real reason and find out how to stop procrastination
 accordingly: